tharindutrm/https-tharindutrm.github.io-/_posts/2020-03-26-Oracle Flashback Technology.md

 title: "Oracle Flashback Technology"
 comments: true
 ---
 Oracle Flashback Technology is a group of Oracle Database features that that let you view past states of database objects or to return database objects to a previous state without using point-in-time media recovery.Simply use to recover data from Logical corruptions.
-Most of the Flashback technologies depend on the **UNDO** data to retrieve older data
+Most of the Flashback technologies depend on the **UNDO** data to retrieve older data.

+let's check what are the capabilities and how to perform flashback database operaions.

 **1. Set Database Parameters**